jfree/orsonpdf/README.md

 Other code distributed with OrsonPDF:

-- OrsonPDF integrates the Ascii85OutputStream class written by Ben Upsavs and distributed freely under the (BSD-style) terms listed in the Ascii85OutputStream-license.txt file in the 'lib' folder;
+- OrsonPDF integrates the Ascii85OutputStream class written by Ben Upsavs and distributed freely under the (BSD-style) terms listed in the Ascii85OutputStream-license.txt file;

-- the JFreeChart and JCommon libraries (required for the demos only) are licensed under the terms of the GNU Lesser General Public License (GNU LGPL), a copy of this license can also be found in the 'lib' folder.
-To get the source code and other information about JFreeChart and JCommon, please visit http://www.jfree.org/jfreechart/

 Change History